TheDevHorse/specification-pattern/README.md

 ### 2. Composing Specifications

-Specifications can be combined using logical operators like and and or.
+Specifications can be combined using logical operators like "and" and "or".
 For instance, in the given code, an athlete's Olympic eligibility is determined by checking whether both the snatch and clean & jerk weights meet the required criteria:

 ```java
  private void setEligibleForOlympics(double snatchWeight, double cleanAndJerkWeight) {